-Paola-Marie Eulie is a proud Rancho Cordova poet and dedicated eleventh grader at Christians Brothers High School.
-Her love for poetry began in third grade when presented with the silly prompt, "Every day I go out, I stuff my shoes with sauerkraut."
-She currently serves as the 2023-24 Rancho Cordova Youth Poet Laureate and is passionate about making literacy fun and accessible to all, especially youth.
+Paola-Marie Eulie is a proud Rancho Cordova poet and dedicated 11th-grader at Christian Brothers High School.
+Her love for poetry began in third-grade when presented with the silly prompt, "Every day I go out, I stuff my shoes with sauerkraut."
+Paola-Marie currently serves as the 2023-24 Rancho Cordova Youth Poet Laureate and is passionate about making literacy fun and accessible to all, especially youth.

 In addition to poetry, Paola-Marie serves on the Youth Ministry at St. John Vianney Catholic Church and is an elected monthly reader.
-She is bilingual (English/Mandarin), a blackbelt in taekwondo, and has played piano for the past ten years.
-In her free time, she also enjoys fencing, reading, and caring for animals, especially her Cairn Terrier Sofia.
-Paola-Marie is considering becoming an English teacher in the future to help other young people see the FUN in literacy too.
+She is bilingual (English/Mandarin), has a blackbelt in Taekwondo, and has played piano for the past 10 years.
+In her free time, she also enjoys fencing, reading, and caring for animals, especially her Cairn Terrier, Sofia.
+Paola-Marie is considering becoming an English teacher in the future to help other young people see the FUN in literacy.